 On 5 September 2008 the Agency for Electronic Communications (the Agency), ex officio, issued a notification to the Company for those public electronic communication networks and/or services which have been allocated thereto under the Concession Contracts.
-The license for radiofrequencies used by the Company with a bandwidth of 25 MHz in the GSM 900 band, was also issued in a form regulated in the ECL with a validity period until 5 September 2018, which can be renewed up to additional 20 years in accordance with the ECL.
-Due to the modifications in the bylaws the 900 MHz band was opened for UMTS technology and based on the Company's request the radiofrequency license was changed so that these frequencies are now available for both GSM and UMTS technology.
+The license for radiofrequencies used by the Company with a bandwidth of 25 MHz in the GSM 900 band, was also issued in a form regulated in the ECL with a validity period until 5 September 2018, and in 2018 it was renewed for additional 10 years until 2028, in accordance with the ECL.
+Due to changes in the bylaws, the 900 MHz band was opened for UMTS technology and at the request of the Company, the radiofrequency license was changed so that these frequencies are now available for both GSM and UMTS technology.

-In 2008 a decision for granting three 3G licenses was published.
-The validity of the license is 10 years, i.e. by 17 December 2018, with a possibility for extension for 20 years in accordance with the ECL.
-License prolongation is expected in 2018.
+In 2008 a decision for granting three radiofrequencies licenses were adopted.
+The validity of the license was 10 years, i.e. until 17 December 2018.
+The License was renewed in 2018 for 10 years, until 2028, in accordance with the ECL.